Knock Knock

 When a devoted husband and father is left home alone for the weekend, two stranded young women unexpectedly knock on his door for help.
 What starts out as a kind gesture results in a dangerous seduction and a deadly game of cat and mouse.
 A sexy new thriller from director Eli Roth and written for the screen by Eli Roth & Nicolás López & Guillermo Amoedo and story by Anthony Overman and Michael Ronald, KNOCK KNOCK stars Keanu Reeves as the family man who falls into temptation and Lorenza Izzo and Ana de Armas as the seductresses who wreak havoc upon his life, turning a married man's dark fantasy into his worst nightmare.

-The film underperformed commercially against its limited budget of $10.0M, earning $6.3M globally (-37% loss).
+The film underperformed commercially against its modest budget of $10.0M, earning $6.3M globally (-37% loss).
 While initial box office returns were modest, the film has gained appreciation for its unique voice within the crime genre.

 Plot Structure